Weight Loss

 The key consideration if you want to change the day you take your injections is to not take 2 doses within 3 days of each other.
 So, if you want to switch from Monday to Tuesday, don’t take it Monday and Tuesday of the same week.
 Wait until the Tuesday of the week after you take your dose on Monday.

-To get a prescription for tirzepatide — whether Zepbound or Mounjaro — you need to talk to a licensed healthcare provider, such as a medical doctor (MD), nurse practitioner (NP), or physician assistant (PA).
+To get a prescription fora medication with the active ingredient of tirzepatide — whether Zepbound or Mounjaro — you need to talk to a licensed healthcare provider, such as a medical doctor (MD), nurse practitioner (NP), or physician assistant (PA).
 You can do that in-office or online through a healthcare marketplace, including Klarity.

 Your provider can create a tailored weight loss plan for you, determine if a weight loss medication should be part of that plan, get a prior authorization for a medication if needed, and monitor your health during your weight loss journey.